kubedb/docs/docs/guides/mongodb/schema-manager/initializing-with-snapshot/index.md

 # Initializing with Snapshot

-This guide will show you how to to create database and initialize snapshot with MongoDB `Schema Manager` using `KubeDB Enterprise Operator`.
+This guide will show you how to to create database and initialize snapshot with MongoDB `Schema Manager` using `Schema Manager Operator`.

 ## Before You Begin